 Spotted Wing Drosophila

-Monitoring: SWD has been found in northern Utah in low numbers, and in north-central Idaho in high numbers.
+SWD has been found in northern Utah in low numbers, and in north-central Idaho in high numbers.
+It is established in northwestern Montana in Lake and Flathead Counties.
 Monitoring should be done using traps containing a cider vinegar or sugar-yeast bait.
 See the USU Spotted Wing Drosophila factsheet for more detailed information on monitoring techniques.

 - Lower threshold: 50°F